Charliechen114514/CCIMXDesktop/README_EN.md

 - 📜 Log management system, add a log system to CCIMXDesktop to facilitate debugging 🔍 and observation 👀
 - 📂 Stagedly Stable Desktop Private Folder Systems, which is ready for the system info
 - ℹ Initially build a service system (message notification system)
+- 🔌 Initially build a widget plugin system(But the card widgets only in this version)
 - 🗃️ Smooth Sliding Card System ✨ Currently registered built-in card types 📦:
   - 📅 Calendar Card
   - 🗓️ Date Card